rfrelat/Multivariate2D3D/ZMT_Practical.md

 ### Preparing the dataset

 #### Checking the distribution of the data
-Like with PCA, we have to check the skewness of the data and log transform it if it is higly skewed.
+Like with PCA, we have to check the skewness of the data and log transform it if it is highly skewed.

 ```r